The Midnight Special (TV series)

-The Midnight Special is an American late-night musical variety series originally broadcast on NBC during the 1970s and early 1980s, created and produced by Burt Sugarman.
-It premiered as a special on August 19, 1972, then began its run as a regular series on February 2, 1973; its last episode was on May 1, 1981.
-The 90-minute program followed the Friday night edition of The Tonight Show Starring Johnny Carson.
+The Midnight Special is an American late-night musical variety series originally broadcast on NBC from 1972 to 1981, created and produced by Burt Sugarman.
+It premiered as a TV special on August 19, 1972, and then began its run as a regular series from February 3, 1973, to March 27, 1981.
+The 90-minute program aired on Saturday mornings at 1 a.m.
+ET/PT after the Friday night edition of The Tonight Show Starring Johnny Carson.

 Like its syndicated late-night cousin Don Kirshner's Rock Concert, the show typically featured guest hosts, except for a period from July 1975 through March 1976 when singer Helen Reddy served as the regular host.
 Wolfman Jack served as the announcer and frequent guest host.
 The program's theme song, a traditional folk song called "Midnight Special", was performed by Johnny Rivers.

-The Midnight Special was noted for featuring musical acts performing live, which was unusual since most television appearances during the era showed performers lip-synching to prerecorded music.
-The series also occasionally aired vintage footage of older acts, such as Bill Haley & His Comets.
-The program also featured occasional performances of comedians such as Richard Pryor, Andy Kaufman, and George Carlin.
+Format

+The Midnight Special featured a collection of live performances, spanning the breadth of popular music of the 1970s, including pop, rock, folk, soul, dance (disco) and nostalgia/oldies acts along with stand-up comedy routines and sketch comedy troupes.
+Each new episode would be hosted, usually, by one of the artists performing during that program.